Processing I: Motion tracking and balance

 for folder in MTtotrack:

-print('working on:' + trialid)
+print('working on: ' + trialid)

 # get all csv files in the folder

-csvfiles = glob.glob(folder + '/**/*.csv', recursive=True)
+csvfiles = glob.glob(os.path.join(folder, 'pose-3d', '*processed.csv'), recursive=True)

-butterfile = csvfiles[0]
+processedfile = csvfiles[0]

-mt = pd.read_csv(butterfile)
+mt = pd.read_csv(processedfile)

 # the mt is missing 0 ms timepoint, so we need to create a row that copies the first row of mt and time = 0